The Internal State of an LLM Knows When It's Lying: Related Work

 Some methods for reducing hallucination assume that the LLM is a black box \cite{peng2023check}.
 This approach uses different methods for prompting the LLM, possibly by posting multiple queries for achieving better performance.
 Some methods that can be used for detecting false statements may include repeated queries and measuring the discrepancy among them.
 We note that instead of asking the LLM to answer the same query multiple times, it is possible to request the LLM to rephrase the query (without changing its meaning or any possible answer) and then asking it to answer each rephrased question.

 Other methods finetune the LLM, using human feedback, reinforcement learning, or both \cite{bakker2022fine,ouyang2022training}.
 Ouyang et al. propose a method to improve LLM-generated content using reinforcement learning from human feedback.
 Their approach focuses on fine-tuning the LLM with a reward model based on human judgments, aiming to encourage the generation of better content.
 However, fine tuning, in general, may cause a model to not perform as well on other tasks \cite{kirkpatrick2017overcoming}.
 In this paper, we take an intermediate approach, that is, we assume access to the model parameters, but do not fine-tune or modify them.
+Another approach that can be applied to our settings is presented by \cite{burns2022discovering}, named Contrast-Consistent Search (CCS).
+However, CCS requires rephrasing a statement into a question, evaluating the LLM on two different version of the prompt, and requires training data from the same dataset (topic) as the test set.
+These limitations render it unsuitable for running in practice on statements generated by an LLM.
+In addition, CCS increases the accuracy by only approximately 4\% over the 0-shot LLM query, while our approach demonstrates a nearly 20\% increase over the 0-shot LLM

 A dataset commonly used for training and fine-tuning LLMs is the Wizard-of-Wikipedia \cite{dinan2018wizard}.
 The Wizard-of-Wikipedia dataset includes interactions between a human apprentice and a human wizard.
 The human wizard receives relevant Wikipedia articles, which should be used to select a relevant sentence and compose the response.
 The goal is to replace the wizard with a learned agent (such as an LLM).
 Another highly relevant dataset is FEVER \cite{thorne2018fever,thorne2019fever2}.
 The FEVER dataset is designed for developing models that receive as input a claim and a passage, and must determine whether the passage supports the claim, refutes it, or does not provide enough information to support or refute it.
 While the FEVER dataset is highly relevant, it does not provide simple sentence that are clearly true or false independently of a provided passage.
 In addition, the FEVER dataset is not partitioned into different topics as the true-false dataset provided in this paper.